intel/llvm/llvm/lib/SYCLNativeCPUUtils/compiler_passes/compiler_pipeline/docs/utils.rst

 dimension unmarshalling lies in ``modules/compiler/utils/include/utils/vecz_order.h``.

-Preserving debug info is a problem for the barrier pass due to live variables getting stored in a struct passed as an argument to each of the generated kernels.
+Preserving debug info is a problem for the ``WorkItemLoopsPass`` due to live variables getting stored in a struct passed as an argument to each of the generated kernels.
 As a result the memory locations pointed to by the debug info are out of date with respect to newly written values.
 By specifying the ``IsDebug`` flag when creating the pass we can resolve this problem at the expense of performance.

 When the ``IsDebug`` flag is set the pass adds a new ``alloca`` which contains a pointer to the live variables struct of the currently executing work-item, since